zinebmalty/Retail-demand-forecasting-dashboard/README.md

 Based on the analysis, the following actions are recommended:

 * Increase inventory before forecasted demand peaks to reduce stockout risk.
-* Prioritize replenishment for the highest-demand product categories and formats.
+* Prioritize replenishment for the highest-demand formats.
 * Allocate more inventory to cities with consistently strong demand.
-* Investigate underperforming cities to identify operational or marketing improvement opportunities.
+* Investigate underperforming cities and stores to identify operational or marketing improvement opportunities.
 * Use demand forecasts to improve purchasing schedules and warehouse planning.
 * Continuously monitor YoY Revenue Growth to evaluate business performance.
 * Compare forecasted demand with actual demand regularly to improve forecasting accuracy.